JGRFenix/docs.ukfast.co.uk/source/security/threatvision/attack-ruleset/web-attacks/common-web-attacks.md

 **Remediation and Blocking**

-Threat Monitoring will block the IP if 16 or more POST requests are detected within 20 seconds.
+Threat Surveillance will block the IP if 16 or more POST requests are detected within 20 seconds.
 The IP will be blocked via IPTables and hosts.deny (Linux) or Windows Firewall for 30 minutes.

 ## Malicious User Agents